Using TypeScript const assertions for fun and profit

 // "Hatchback" | "Coupe" | "Sedan" | "SUV"

-This is great!
+This is great.
 Now the Manufacturer type is maintained for me by the compiler.
-As I add and remove cars from the data over time, I no longer need to respectively update the types associated with them.
+As I add and remove cars from the CARS array over time, I no longer need to retrospectively update the types associated with them.

-If I were to define the same array of cars as above, omitting the const declaration, then the compiler will not be able to rely on this object being immutable.
-As a result, the type Manufacturer would be widened to string, and we’d be back to square one!
+Equally, if I were to remove the as const notation from the CARS declaration, then the compiler will widen the type Manufacturer to a string, and we’d be back to square one:

 const CARS = [